sojitra-nency/ScubeTV---One-stop-platform-for-news-and-Entertainment/INSTALLATION.md

 ## Step 2: Import the Database
 Create a new database in MySQL and import the s3tv.sql file from the repository.
+To connect the PHP web application to a new database, you need to modify the name in the connect.php file.
+If your new database has a different name than the original s3tv database, simply replace the existing database name with the new one.
+This change will allow the application to connect to the new database and use its data for the functionality of the site.

 ## Step 3: Configure the Application
-Open the config.php file in the root directory of the repository and modify the following settings:
+Open the 'connect.php' file in the root directory of the repository and modify the following settings:

 DB_HOST: "localhost"